 - Fantastic Four:

 - Franklin Richards is a Reality Warper who sometimes makes universes for fun.
-By comparison, is father is a genius stretchyguy and his mother turns invisible and makes forcefields.
+By comparison, his father is a genius stretchyguy and his mother turns invisible and makes forcefields.

-- In continuities where Superman has a biological child, that child typically grows up to be more powerful than he was.
+- In continuities where Superman has a biological child, that child typically grows up to be more powerful than he is.
 Especially if the mother was Wonder Woman.

 - Star Wars:

 - Luke Skywalker eventually surpasses Obi-Wan Kenobi, Yoda, and Anakin Skywalker in both power and achievement, becoming the greatest Jedi in history.
 But only in the Extended Universe do other authors actually invoke this trope.